safdar23/AI-Agents/Autogen Agents/README.md

 # AutoGen
 AutoGen is a framework that enables building next-gen LLM applications based on multi-agent conversations with minimal effort.
 It simplifies the orchestration, automation, and optimization of a complex LLM workflow, and supports diverse conversation patterns for complex workflows, with customizable and conversable agents.
-Autogen van be integrated with langchain tools thus enbaling the developers to extend the autogen capabilties.
-In these notebooks we will walk through a three agenet scenario where agents and related tools are activated based on customer context and ask
+Autogen can be integrated with other frameworks thus enabling developers to extend the agents capabilities.
+In these notebooks we will walk through a three-agent scenario where agents are activated based on customer context and ask
 ## Prerequisites

 Before running this notebook, please ensure the following Dependencies are met, please follow the steps in order: